turingschool/mod-0-curriculum/project/index.md

 title: Mod 0 Project
 ---

-In order to make you as successful as possible during your time here, we have collected readings and exercises for you to complete prior to beginning Mod 1.
-This pre-work helps provide important context, vocabulary, and baseline of skills to help you hit the ground running on the first day of class.
-We've found that students who come into the program having invested time in familiarizing themselves with key concepts are able to maximize their time at Turing.
+The Mod 0 Project will give you an opportunity to practice breaking up a big task into small pieces and managing your time to complete it.
+Time management and breaking down problems is a huge part of being a developer and a Turing student.
+Completion of the project should also give you a boost of confidence as you go into Mod 1; professional and technical concepts are intentionally built in to support your success in the first weeks of Mod 1.

 ## Mod 0 Project Overview

 The Mod 0 Project typically takes about **35 hours to complete**.
 Careful time management will be necessary for you to complete this work by the deadline.
-The deadline canbe found on the Mod 0 Calendar.
+The deadline can be found on the Mod 0 Calendar.

-The project involves both technical work as well as some professional development work.
+The project involves both technical work as well as career development work.
 The expectation is that ALL sections are complete, and submitted by the deadline.
 This is a requirement to start Mod 1.

 * [Back End Mod 0 Project](https://github.com/turingschool/mod-0-project-be)
 * [Front End Mod 0 Project](https://github.com/turingschool/mod-0-project-fe)